August Willich: Civil War

-In 1864, Willich led his brigade through Tennessee and Georgia during the Atlanta Campaign.
-He suffered a severe wound in the Battle of Resaca that forced him to leave the field.
-For the rest of the war, he served in various administrative roles, commanding Union posts in Cincinnati, Covington, Kentucky, and Newport, Kentucky.
-He received a brevet promotion to major general of US Volunteers on October 21, 1865, then resigned from the army to return to civilian life.

 The three-year veterans were mustered out on September 7, 1864.
 The remaining 200 replacements whose terms had not expired were organized into a battalion of four companies under Hans Blume.
 At war's end they were stationed with General Sheridan's occupation forces in central Texas.
 They returned to Indianapolis and were mustered out on December 4, 1865.

 Postwar career

 After the war, Willich returned to Cincinnati and went into government service.
-He held a series of responsible positions, including auditor of Hamilton County.
+He held a series of responsible positions, including auditor of Hamilton County from 1867 to 1869.
 His home at 1419 Main Street still stands in Cincinnati.

 In 1870, he returned to Germany, offering his services to the Prussian army during the Franco-Prussian War.
 His age, health, and communist views caused him to be refused, however.
 He stayed in Germany long enough to receive a college degree in philosophy, graduating from the University of Berlin at the age of sixty.
 Returning to the United States, he died in St. Marys, Ohio, and was buried there in Elmgrove Cemetery.

 In his concluding note to the Revelations Concerning the Communist Trial in Cologne, Marx wrote: "In the Civil War in North America, Willich showed that he is more than a visionary".